hitachi-vantara/hv-playbooks-vspone-object/Ansible-VSP1O/README.md

-This File explains how to run YAML file to configure Storage components.
+# This File explains how to run a YAML file to configure Storage components.

-user Pre-requisites:
+User Pre-requisites:
-VSP One Object User permission should have permissions to make changes on storage components by being part of group S3_Administrator
+VSP One Object User permission should have permissions to make changes on storage components by being part of the group S3_Administrator
-Storage Node user should also have administrative right.
+Storage Node user should also have administrative rights.

-1. Enter the VSP details and Storage components details in the file: oneobject_node_connection_variables.yml located under folder: ../ansible_vault_vars
+## 1. Enter the VSP details and Storage components details in the file:
+   oneobject_node_connection_variables.yml
+   located under folder: ../ansible_vault_vars

-   Required fields:
+   ### Required fields:
    - cluster_name: "provide your VSP One Object"
    - region: "provide region of VSP One Object"
    - oneobject_node_username: "user of VSP One Object"